Codybeno/Final_Project/README.md

   |Veloctiy|2|3.55|7.5|
   |FPA|-0.5|-0.18|0.4|

-  Summarized what was accomplished in this study.
+  In this study we were able to simulate the flight trajectory for velocity and flight path angle with varying conditions.
+We were also able to simulate 100 random trajectories with randwom values.
+We then plotted all of those with an average by polynomial fitting.
+We finished off with taking the derivative of the average.
   Describe 2-4 observations from simulating the flight path.
   Reference the figures below as needed.

-  *If the analysis falls short of the goal, this is your chance to explain what was done or what were the barriers.*

   # Code Listing
 [PaperPlane.m](PaperPlane.m): <br>